mms112/TheSpiceOfLife/README.md

 3. **Consumption Threshold**: Number of times a food can be eaten before its benefits start diminishing.
 4. **History Length**: The number of unique food consumptions tracked for diminishing returns.

+## Detailed Mod Information

+### For End Users (Players)

+- **Key Concept**: Eating the same food over and over reduces its benefits.
+- **Threshold**: After eating the same food a certain number of times (e.g., 3 times), it starts giving less health or stamina.
+- **Reset Mechanism**: If you diversify your diet and eat different foods, the counter for any previously overeaten food resets, and it will give full benefits when you eat it again.
+- **Example**: If you eat raspberries four times in a row, the fourth time will give you less benefit.
+But if you switch to other foods and don't eat raspberries for a while, raspberries will be effective again when you return to them.

+### For Power Users/Admins

+- **Consumption Threshold**: Configurable setting that determines how many times a food can be eaten before diminishing returns start.
+Lowering this number makes the game more challenging.
+- **History Length**: Determines the number of unique food consumptions tracked.
+A longer history encourages more variety in diet over an extended period.
+- **Diminishing Factor**: Adjusts the severity of the diminishing returns.
+A lower factor means a more significant decrease in benefits.
+- **Customization**: These settings allow you to tailor the difficulty and strategy related to food consumption in the game, adding depth to survival mechanics.

+# Technical and possibly boring read.
+Skip to the example scenario if you don't care much about technicals.

+The way the food consumption and queue work in your "The Spice of Life" mod can be understood in terms of both the consumption threshold and the history length.
+Let's clarify how these mechanisms interact:

+### Consumption Threshold

+The consumption threshold determines how many times a player can consume the same food item before its benefits start diminishing.
+This is a count specific to each food item.

+- **Counting Up**: Each time a player consumes a food item, a counter for that specific item is increased.
+- **Reaching Threshold**: Once this counter exceeds the threshold value, the benefits of the food start diminishing.
+For example, if the threshold is set to 3, the benefits diminish on the 4th consumption of the same food item.

+### History Length and Queue Mechanism

+The history length determines how many unique food consumptions are remembered in the queue.

+- **Queue Behavior**: As the player eats different food items, these are added to the queue.
+Once the queue reaches its maximum size (defined by the history length), the oldest food item in the queue is removed when a new item is added.
+- **Resetting the Counter**: If a food item is removed from the queue (i.e., it hasn't been consumed recently and other foods have been eaten instead), its consumption counter is reset.
+This means that when it is eaten again, it will provide full benefits until the threshold is reached again.

+### Interaction Between Threshold and Queue

+- **Threshold First, Then Queue**: The diminishing returns on a specific food item are first governed by the consumption threshold.
+As long as the food item's consumption count is below this threshold, it provides full benefits.
+- **Queue Determines Reset**: The history length and queue come into play for resetting the consumption count of a food item.
+If a food item is not part of the recent consumption history (falls out of the queue), its consumption count is reset.

+### Example Scenario

+- **Threshold = 3, History Length = 5**:
+    - A player eats raspberries (count goes to 1), then eats them again two more times (count goes to 3).
+On the 4th time, benefits start diminishing.
+    - Meanwhile, the player eats four different foods.
+Now, raspberries are no longer in the recent five foods eaten ( queue length), so their count is reset.
+    - The next time raspberries are eaten, they provide full benefits again until consumed three more times.

 <details>
 <summary><b>Installation Instructions</b></summary>